Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-1.md

 </script>

-It is clear that this algorithm is uneficient because the second placed queen is invalid and the next queens positionning and testing are useless.
-None solution can be found with 2 queens on the 2 first positions for example.
+It is clear that this algorithm is uneficient because the second placed queen is already invalid and next positionned and tested queens are just a waste of time.
+No solution can be found with 2 queens on the 2 first positions for example.

-## Uber-greediness
+### Uber-brute-force

-It's possible to make an algorithm **more uneficient** with no number of queens limit like this tested chessboard as the first possible "solution":
+It's possible to make an algorithm **more uneficient** with no limit of simultaneous placed queens like this chessboard as the first tested "solution":

 <div id="board3" style="width: 400px"></div>